gaurav-mahalle/Amazon-clone/README.md

 # Amazon-clone
-This is my first repo - Author gaurav mahalle
+This is my first repo.
+Author - gaurav mahalle